tmrcpsu/bacseq/readme.md

 <div style="text-align: center;font-size:24px">6.Visualization and report page </div>

-* Buttown will be enable to click when each program run successfully.
+* Button will be enabled to click when each program runs successfully.
-* When user click the button in this page, the program will open an output directory.
+* When the user clicks the button on this page, the program will open an output directory.

 ![image](https://i.imgur.com/V3OHX7O.png)

 # Input
 ### Files that contains filename_1.fastq.gz and filename_2.fastq.gz
-### Do not use files contains filename_R1.fastq.gz or filename_001.fastq.gz
+### Do not use files containing filename_R1.fastq.gz or filename_001.fastq.gz

 # Output
-### Outputs are stored in Software/output directory
+### Outputs are stored in the software/output directory

 # Authors
-* Asst.
-Prof. Dr. Komwit Surachat
+* Komwit Surachat
     * E-mail: komwit.s@psu.ac.th
-* Dr. Arnon Chukamnerd
+* Arnon Chukamnerd
     * E-mail: arnonchukamnerd@hotmail.com
 * Kongpop Jeenkeawpiam
     * E-mail: kongpop.je@gmail.com